SAP-archive/sap-hana-driver-for-sqltools/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/sap-hana-driver-for-sqltools)](https://api.reuse.software/info/github.com/SAP/sap-hana-driver-for-sqltools)

 # SAP HANA Driver for SQLTools
-A Visual Studio Code extension which extends [SQLTools extension](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools), with a driver to work with SAP HANA Database.
-It supports Tables and Views and running queries on a SAP HANA Database.
+A Visual Studio Code extension which extends the [SQLTools extension](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools), with a driver to work with the SAP HANA Database.
+It supports tables and views, as well as running queries on an SAP HANA Database.

 ## Installation